-IV.
-Standard Bid Procedures

-Purchases made through bids shall be based upon justification and specifications which are clear, complete and definite and certain as to character and quality and shall conform to standard specifications for the various classes of supplies, materials, parts, services or equipment desired.
+A. Bid and Proposal Procedures for commodities or non-instructional services and equipment - Purchases made through bids and proposals shall be based upon justification and specifications which are clear, complete, definite and certain as to character and quality and shall conform to standard specifications for the various classes of supplies, materials, parts, services, or equipment desired.
 Such specifications shall be conducive to securing the best possible price for the highest quality product or service which best meets the needs of the School District.
 Specifications shall be as open as possible.
-Invitations to bid shall include, but not be limited to, the following:
+Invitations to bid shall include but not be limited to the following: